urbanairship/python-library/docs/push.rst

-Defining and Sending Push Notifications
+Defining and Sending Notifications
 =======================================

-The Urban Airship Python Library strives to match the standard Urban Airship JSON format for specifying push notifications.
-When creating a push notification, you:
+The Airship Python Library strives to match the standard Airship API v3 JSON format for specifying notifications.
+When creating a notification, you:

 #.
 Select the audience
 #.
 Define the notification payload